 Next, make sure your floor tile has a high coefficient of friction and use smaller tiles so that you have more grout lines.
 I think the wood look tiles are actually perfect for a Universal Design bathroom because many of them are textured and only 6″ wide.
 Avoid high-contrast patterned mosaics which can seem to vibrate.

-#5 Float the vanity.
 If you raise your vanity off the floor by 9″, it will make your bathroom feel larger and add a contemporary vibe to the design.
 It will also accommodate the wheels of a walker.
 This is definitely one of those Universal Design principles no one will ever think twice about.
-They’ll just think you have a cool modern bathroom.
+Guests will just think you have a cool modern bathroom.
 You should install the countertop height at 34″, which is 2″ lower than standard height.

 Some other vanity features that are great for Universal Design and Aging in Place are: